Our learning environment

 The fantastic project has extended our school with two additional classrooms, a new suite of offices, an improved library and a glazed corridor.
 For the first time in the history of the school (over 250 years) We are joined from the Victorian KS2 wing to the KS1 and Early Year’s classroom.
 This, as well as including a purpose built Year R courtyard now enables our children to move around freely and safely within the school.

-Over the summer the older areas were upgraded to allow the smooth transition from old to new.
-Every classroom has either been cleared or moved, as well as the library and the school offices.
+Over the summer of 2015, the older and more tired looking areas were upgraded to allow the smooth transition from the old to the new buildings.
+Every classroom was either cleared or moved, including the library and the school offices.

 We all love our new building and we are very grateful to everyone who made it happen and possible!